Honba oshima tsumugi silk Honba oshima tsumugi

 - 2. Gluing

-- 4. Dyeing with yeddo hawthorn The trunks and roots of Yeddo hawthorn (teichi in Oshima dialect or sharinbai in Japanese) are cut into small pieces, and boiled in a cauldron for about 14 hours.
-Yarns are dipped about 20 times into the tannin rich infusion to give a reddish brown color.
+The trunks and roots of yeddo hawthorn are cut into small pieces and boiled in a cauldron for about fourteen hours.
+Threads are dipped into the tannin-rich infusion about twenty times to gain a reddish brown color.

-- 7. Handweaving With a takabata handloom, yarns are adjusted one by one by loosening the dyed warps and adjusting each kasuri pattern with a needle.
-Patterns are handwoven into the fabric and it requires more than a month to complete a bolt of fabric with a basic design; especially difficult patterns may take months to finish.
+With a takabata loom, threads are individually adjusted by loosening the dyed warps and fixing each kasuri pattern with a needle so that patterns are handwoven into the fabric.
+More than a month is required to complete a bolt of fabric with a basic design, and especially difficult patterns may take months to finish.

 Where to Buy & More Information

 Closed1st and 3rd Sunday of the month, around the New Year

 Business Hours9am to 5pm

 - Yuki tsumugi silk